Rural Community Immigration Pilot (Applicants)

 Work experience

-Your work experience must include
+Your work experience must

 Job offer

-• The job must be full-time
+The job you’re offering must be

 Skill level